 - R basics

 - What is R

 - How to run R codes

 - Basic syntax

 - R as a calculator

 - Data classes and objects in R

 - Flow control structures

 - Functions

 - How to install and load R packages

-- Data analysis

-- Data acquisition and inspection

-- Data preprocessing

-- Statistical analysis

-- Report generation

 What is R

 - R is an integrated suite of software facilities for - importing, storing, exporting and manipulating data; - scientific computation; - conducting statistical analyses; - displaying the results by tables, graphs, etc. - Highly customizable via thousands of freely available packages. - R is also a platform for the development and implementation of new algorithms. - Many graphical user interface to R both free and commercial